 - We’ll ensure your training is always up-to-date with requirements.

 - We’re at the end of the phone whenever you need us, no matter how silly your question feels.

-So, should I register with Ofsted or an agency?
+So, should I apply to become a childminder with Ofsted or an agency?

 Only you can decide what’s best for your childminding business.
 However, here’s a summary of the difference between the Ofsted and (Koru Kids) agency process: